 Chrome Plating ATCM

-In 1988, an Airborne Toxic Control Measure (ATCM) was adopted to reduce hexavalent chromium emissions from both decorative and hard chrome plating facilities, as well as chromic acid anodizing operations.
+In 1988, CARB adopted the first ATCM to reduce hexavalent chromium emissions from both decorative and hard chrome plating facilities, as well as chromic acid anodizing operations.
 This measure reduced overall emissions from these facilities by 97 percent.
 The emission standards have been met by utilizing add-on pollution control devices such as High Efficiency Particulate Air (HEPA) filters, packed bed scrubbers, and/or by adding fume suppressants to the plating tanks.

 In 1998, the ATCM was amended to establish equivalency with federal standards.
 These amendments did not change the limits already in place but established separate limits for new sources.
 These amendments to the ATCM continued to divide hard chrome plating operations into three tiers (Large/Medium/Small) for existing sources but established two tiers (Large and Medium/Small) for new sources.
 For hard chrome plating, the ATCM required operations to comply with an emission limitation expressed in terms of milligrams of hexavalent chromium emissions per ampere-hour (mg/amp-hr).
 The applicable emission limitation depended on the chrome plating source size (both in terms of mass emissions and ampere-hour usage).
 The largest hard chrome plating operations had to meet a control efficiency of over 99 percent.
 Decorative chrome plating and chromic acid anodizing facilities were required to use chemical or mechanical fume suppressants to reduce hexavalent chromium emissions by 95 percent.
 In addition to emission requirements, chrome plating and chromic acid anodizing operations were required to conduct a performance test to demonstrate compliance.
 The ATCM also required regular inspections and maintenance, parameter monitoring, operation and maintenance plans, and recordkeeping.